Updated: September 28, 2024

 This list isn’t exhaustive, but it should give you a decent sense of the sorts of red flags you should be looking for.
 Bottom line, a good external payroll company should give you more time to do what you do best while minimizing the distractions, expenses, and mistakes that can happen when you do payroll yourself.

-Are there disadvantages to outsourcing payroll?
+Are there disadvantages to payroll outsourcing?

 There are four potential disadvantages for businesses who choose to use software or a service to manage their payroll: